Gurman8r/ML/README.md

 Old Repo: https://github.com/Gurman8r/CppSandbox

 Currently ML is Windows only.
-I eventually plan on porting it to Emscripten.
+I eventually plan on porting it to LLVM.

 ML uses OpenGL 4.6.
 Try updating your graphics drivers if you're having difficulties.